 Subject number Subject Required Reading 1 Forming a New Company- Common errors and mistakes made during the first months.
 Discussion topics will include failing to properly account for claims of prior companies, "splitting the pie," employee stock option plans and employment agreements, entity selection, and forming the Board of Directors Chapter 2 2 Raising Capital- Focus on raising equity, including valuation calculation, and understanding Preferred Stock in the venture context.
 First half of class: we will focus on understanding the nuts and bolts of fundraising.
 Second half of class: we will begin the negotiation of a Series A Term Sheet.
 Chapter 13 3 Raising Capital (part II) & Intellectual Property- First half of class: complete venture capital negotiations and debrief.
 Second half of class: What to protect, when, why.
 What are the risks companies should know about; how do companies identify and make the right IP choices.
-Chapter 14 4 Sales Contracts- Startups often aren't prepared to turn their new product excitement into strategic and smart contract terms.
+Chapter 14 4 Sales Contracts & Cryptocurrency- Startups often aren't prepared to turn their new product excitement into strategic and smart contract terms.
 Here, we will look at the ways that monetizing new technologies can go right (and wrong).
-We will also discuss new trends in business contracts, such as "influencer contracts", and consider the role of coronavirus in contract enforcement.
-Chapter 9 5 Fiduciary Duties of Board of Directors What do entrepreneurs really need to know about these core business law concepts?
-When do they arise, how can trouble be avoided, and how can entrepreneurs protect themselves.
-Chapter 6 6 Raising Additional Capital- Debt - Companies often can't use much debt financing (other than convertible notes, which we will cover) in the earliest stages, but as soon as companies grow a bit, they need to know how Debt deals, loans, and bonds work.
-Second half of class: Negotiate in-class Loan Agreements Chapter 12 (first half of chapter only) 7 Wrap-up and Final Presentations
+We will also discuss new trends in business contracts, such as "influencer contracts" and cryptocurrency-based "smart contracts".
+Chapter 9 5 Fiduciary Duties of Board of Directors & Raising Additional Capital (Debt) Fiduciary Duties: What do entrepreneurs really need to know about these core business law concepts?
+When do they arise, how can trouble be avoided, and how can entrepreneurs protect themselves?
+Raising Debt: Companies often can't use much debt financing (other than convertible notes, which we will cover) in the earliest stages, but as soon as companies grow a bit, they need to know how Debt deals, loans, and bonds work.
+Second half of class: Negotiate in-class Loan Agreements